Institution of Engineers of Ireland

-Membership of the institution is open to individuals based on academic and professional background and is separated into grades in accordance with criteria, including the Chartered Engineer and European Engineer titles.
+Membership of the institution is open to individuals based on academic and professional background and is separated into grades in accordance with criteria.
 The institution received its current legal name in 1969 by an Act of the Oireachtas.
 In October 2005 the institution adopted the operating name Engineers Ireland; the legal name is, however, unchanged.

 History

 1999: former logo incorporated phi, the 21st Greek alphabet letter.

 The history of the institution can be traced to 6 August 1835 when civil engineers met in Dublin; the result was the Civil Engineers Society of Ireland, in 1844 the society adopted the name the Institution of Civil Engineers of Ireland (ICEI).
 The institution received a royal charter on 15 October 1877, this being a significant milestone in obtaining international recognition and standing.
 In the early years of the Irish Free State Cumann na nInnealtóirí (The Engineers Association) was set up independently, in 1928, by incorporation under the Companies Act, 1908 to "improve and advance the status and remuneration of qualified members of the engineering profession" as it was felt that the ICEI's charter prevented its negotiation of employment conditions and salary.

 In 1927 the ICEI elected their first woman member when Iris Cummins was admitted to the organisation.

 As time progressed it was realised that the institution and association might better advance engineering in Ireland by amalgamation of both into a single organisation which would represent a broader set of engineering disciplines, so discussions commenced in 1965, and resulted in The Institution of Civil Engineers of Ireland (Charter Amendment) Act, 1969 leading to the redesignation of the unified institution as The Institution of Engineers of Ireland – Cumann na nInnealtóirí.
 Since this Act the institution has represented all branches of engineering in Ireland.

 In 1997 the institution set up the Irish Academy of Engineering – official website, based at Bolton Street, Dublin Institute of Technology (Now Technological University Dublin).